Omer109ALEX/Messenger/README.md

 # Messsenger
-A platform to send and receive messages between clients, UI, written by JAVA
+A platform to send and receive messages between clients, written by JAVA